Gainesville Medical Malpractice

 - Failing to conduct a thorough examination – such as ordering appropriate scans, tests, and biopsies – and misdiagnosing a serious illness.

-An important thing to keep in mind is that even when an act of medical malpractice has been committed, the injured party needs to file a claim within the state’s statute of limitations from when the injury occured.
+An important thing to keep in mind is that even when an act of medical malpractice has been committed, the injured party needs to file a claim within the state’s statute of limitations from when the injury occurred.
 If you do not, you will be unable to receive compensation.

 Proving Medical Malpractice

 If you’re considering filing a medical malpractice lawsuit, the most important thing you need to do is establish proof.
-A legal claim for medical malpractice usually comes down to proving that your doctor or other health care professional was negligent in providing medical care or treatment, and that you suffered some manner of harm as a result.
+A legal claim for medical malpractice usually comes down to proving that your doctor or other health care professional was negligent in providing medical care or treatment and that you suffered some manner of harm as a result.
 The steps to do this are the following:

-- Prove existence of a Doctor-Patient Relationship – In the eyes of the law, showing this existed acknowledged the doctor’s duty to provide you with competent care.
+- Prove the existence of a Doctor-Patient Relationship – In the eyes of the law, showing this existed acknowledged the doctor’s duty to provide you with competent care.
 Any care provided by the doctor constitutes this relationship.

 - Prove the Doctor’s Substandard/Negligent Care – Also known as the medical standard of care, this is the most important element of any malpractice case.
 Establishing this is done by comparing your doctor to similar professionals and circumstances to determine what they should have done.
 This is usually done through the use of expert witnesses with knowledge of accepted standards of medical practice.

-- Link Between the Doctor’s Negligence and Patient’s Injury – After establishing that the negligent care occured, you will need to show that either through the doctor’s actions, or failure to act, you suffered additional injury or harm.
+- Link Between the Doctor’s Negligence and Patient’s Injury – After establishing that the negligent care occurred, you will need to show that either through the doctor’s actions or failure to act, you suffered additional injury or harm.
 Note that it must be because of the substandard care itself, and is not attributable to underlying medical conditions or other causes.
 Testimony is often used here as well.